-The United Arab Emirates (UAE) is a federation of seven emirates or states, each with its own unique character and personality but united with a common goal and destiny.
-The seven emirates are Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, Ras Al-Khaimah and Fujairah.
+In order to get started with any Dubai company formation services, it is important to understand that the United Arab Emirates (UAE), is a federation of seven emirates or states— Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, Ras Al-Khaimah and Fujairah.
+Each one has its own unique character and personality but is united with a common goal and destiny.
 The UAE is an amazing amalgamation of the traditional values of the east and the modern technologies of the west and a melting pot of various nationalities and cultures living together and working in harmony.

 There are three different kinds of corporate entities that you can set up in UAE: Local Companies (also sometimes called Mainland or Onshore), Free Zone companies and Offshore companies.

 A Mainland Company or Local Company is a company which is licensed by the Dubai-based Department of Economic Development (DED).